 As I already mentioned, delegating QA operations can be quite risky for product IT companies, as it could entail some IP rights breaches.
 Thus, if you are looking for a reliable and beneficial alternative, you should go with assembling an own offshore QA team abroad.
 In this case, Alcor can become your trusted partner!
-We are an IT recruitment company that has been building offshore engineering teams for US and EU tech businesses for over 10 years.
-We have helped hire Eastern European developers for such leading IT companies as People.ai, Grammarly, Dotmatics, Ledger, ThredUP, and others.
+We are an IT recruitment company that has been building offshore engineering teams for US and European tech businesses for over 10 years.
+Alcor always goes hand in hand with modern trends and technologies, implementing the most effective headhunting methods & tools and even using ChatGPT for recruiting the best-matched candidates.
+We have successfully hired Eastern European developers for such leading IT companies as People.ai, Grammarly, Dotmatics, Ledger, ThredUP, and others.

 One of our most successful cases is collaboration with Sift.
 This USA-based IT product company had the ambitious plan to set up a team of 100 IT specialists in Eastern Europe.
 This mission seemed impossible without the help of an experienced IT recruitment provider.
 That’s why Sift reached out to Alcor.
 In just a month our team of 40 recruiters & researchers hired 30+ senior/lead programmers, providing the client with comprehensive assistance on each recruitment stage.
 In addition to that, Sift also received other BPO services as a part of an offshore software development center.
 To help our client with managing offshore teams, Alcor also purchased all the necessary equipment and software to enable their direct and fruitful communication.
 As a result, Sift got a fully backed offshore development team in Eastern Europe that continues to make an invaluable contribution to their business growth.